Safeguarding is about:

 A responsible adult is required to be present overnight at host homes and will be present when children under 16 are at home.

-LAL provides parents and/or agents, group leaders, host families and students with 24 hour emergency contact numbers.
+LAL provides parents and/or agents, group leaders, homestays, and students with 24-hour emergency contact numbers.

 Children are made aware of emergency procedures in all circumstances including when in the residence, in school or on activities.